-Under Section 303(d) of the 1972 Federal Clean Water Act (CWA), states are required to identify all impaired waters and establish total maximum daily loads (TMDL) to restore their beneficial uses.
-A TMDL defines the amount of a given pollutant that may be discharged to a water body from point, non-point, and natural background sources and still allows attainment or maintenance of the applicable water quality standards.
+Under Section 303(d) of the 1972 Federal Clean Water Act (CWA), states are required to identify all impaired waters and establish total maximum daily loads (TMDL) to restore their beneficial uses (e.g., swimming, fishing, & drinking water supply).
+A TMDL defines the amount of a given pollutant that may be discharged to a water body from point, non-point, and natural background sources and still allows attainment or maintenance of the applicable water quality standards (e.g., dissolved oxygen, nutrients and bacteria).